 It is vital that you follow the doctor’s recommended treatment plan.
 This not only helps with your recovery, but also shows you are taking the injury seriously and are trying to recover.
 Skipping appointments could give the insurance company a reason to question how seriously you are injured.

 You are certainly allowed to disagree with your treatment plan.
 Talk to your doctor or consider seeking a second opinion.
-Make sure to inform your Lake Charles auto accident attorney about your intentions.
+Make sure to inform your Lafayette auto accident attorney about your intentions.
 This will help him or her to take necessary steps to protect the full value of your claim.

 Why You Should Wait for MMI to Settle a Claim